List of NFL rivalries: Arizona Cardinals vs. Los Angeles Rams

-A resurgent rivalry in the NFL, one that dates back to the two teams first meeting during the 1937 NFL Season whilst the Rams were located in Cleveland, and the Cardinals in Chicago.
-The Rivalry has resurged with the Cardinals' ambitions to become a contender once again.
+A resurgent rivalry in the NFL, also one of the oldest matchups in the NFL as both teams first met during the 1937 NFL Season whilst the Rams were located in Cleveland, and the Cardinals in Chicago.
+The Rivalry briefly resurged in the early 2020s as both the Cardinals' and Rams returned to postseason contention.
 The two would frequently clash in notable matchups during the season as the Rams experienced their own rebuild following their relocation back to Los Angeles in 2017.
+Historically; Arizona fans have often harbored animosity towards Los Angeles-based teams, similarly to the Diamondbacks–Dodgers rivalry in Major League Baseball.
 Los Angeles has proven to be significantly more dominant by winning 9 out of 10 games since the hiring of head coach Sean McVay.
-During the 2021 season, the Cardinals not only managed to end their 8 game losing streak against the Rams, but also stole the lead of the NFC following a shocking week 5 victory.
-The two teams would meet again in a Monday Night matchup culminating in a Rams' victory, the Cardinals would later go onto stumble in securing a Wild Card berth while the Rams managed to win the division.
-The two teams would eventually meet again in the NFC Wild Card at Sofi Stadium the Rams' first home playoff game in their new stadium.
+During the 2021 season, the Cardinals not only managed to end their 8-game losing streak against the Rams but also stole the lead of the NFC following a shocking week 5 victory.
+The two teams would meet again in a Monday Night matchup culminating in the Rams winning the game and extracting vengeance.
+Later that season; the Cardinals would stumbled to barely secure a Wild Card berth while the Rams managed to win the division, setting a date for both teams to meet in the NFC Wild Card at SoFi Stadium; the Rams' first home playoff game in their new stadium.
 During the third quarter, Rams' running back Cam Akers would collide violently with Cardinals' safety Budda Baker, sending Baker to the hospital.
-Initially following the collision, Akers taunted Baker as he laid on the ground unconscious; unaware he had suffered a severe concussion.
-Akers would later realize the severity of Baker's injuries and issued a public apology and his support for Baker's recovery.
+Initially following the collision, Akers taunted Baker as he lay on the ground unconscious; unaware he had suffered a severe concussion.
+Akers would later realize the severity of Baker's injuries and issued a public apology and support for Baker's recovery.
 Despite Kyler Murray's best efforts, he would be intercepted twice and one would be returned for a pick 6 as he attempted to evade a sack from Rams' linebacker Troy Reeder.
-Eventually, the Cardinals would go on to suffer a brutal 34–11 loss at the hands of the Rams, the second postseason matchup between the two teams since the Rams would beat the St. Louis Cardinals in the 1975 NFC Divisional Game.
+Eventually, the Cardinals would suffer a brutal 34–11 loss at the hands of the Rams, the second postseason matchup between the two teams since the Rams would beat the St. Louis Cardinals in the 1975 NFC Divisional Game.

-The Rams own the all time series 48–40–2, also winning both postseason matchups in 1975 and 2021.
+The Rams lead the all-time series 51–41–2, also winning both postseason matchups in 1975 and 2021.